gitsearch-io/gitsearch-node/README.md

 # gitsearch-node
-This is a services that clones public git repositories and index the source code from all branches in elasticsearch to make it searchable.
+This is a services that clones public git repositories and index the source code from all branches to make them searchable.
 After the repository is cloned the service can perform a git pull and reindex changed files and index new files.

 ## Dependencies